luckyligovi/cart-project/README.md

 This is an online app used to buy phones.The user can select the phone he/she wants to buy.

 ## link
+You can view the live page from [here](https://best-phones.netlify.app)
 ## Authors
 - Lucky ligovi